"Filled with rich detail and lovable characters . . . Wieland finds something fascinating and engrossing in every twist of the tale.

 “By turns comic and tragic, Mitch Wieland’s The Ghosts of Okuma is a sharply-written and brilliantly-paced novel . . .
 Funny, charming, infused with tenderness—a pure pleasure to read.”

-Anthony Doerr, author of All the Light We Cannot See, winner of the Pulitzer Prize
+Anthony Doerr, winner of the Pulitzer Prize

 "Mitch Wieland, always an original, has found unaccustomed depth in the teen romance that frames a father's search for a runaway child, and achieved a remarkable blend of American and Japanese modes of storytelling."